ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 #### Ongoing and completed treatments

 * CloudSystem treatments
-  * Password complexity is enforced in line with ISM standards
+  * Password complexity is enforced in line with ISM standards, and users are required to change passwords on first use
   * Conditional Access enforces MFA for all users and administrators
   * Conditional Access blocks access to Office 365 from external networks
+  * Service provider networks are segregated from agency networks through the use of a Secure Internet Gateway (SIG)
   * Legacy authentication blocked via Conditional Access policies
+  * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard
+  * Data transfer logs are retained

 #### Residual likelihood